spencermoy/azure-soc-honeynet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

+Technology Used
+-	Windows Remote Desktop (for remoting into the VMs)
+-	SQL Server Installation on the VM
+- Command Line Interface (for for SQL audit log setup)
+-	Visual Studio Code (for simulated attacks)
+-	PowerShell (for simulated attacks)

 ## Architecture Before Hardening / Security Controls
 ![before_infographics](https://github.com/spencermoy/azure-soc-honeynet/assets/137566643/9b88b108-b3b6-4d84-ac24-2273d217b51c)
 For the "BEFORE" metrics, all resources were initially deployed and exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet.
 This setup did not use Private Endpoints.